pachterlab/kallisto/download.md

 #### Licence

 Kallisto is distributed under a non-commercial [license](license.html).
-For commercial use, please contact Terri Sale at the Office of Technology Licensing, UC Berkeley, 2150 Shattuck Avenue, Suite 510, Berkeley, CA 94720-1620, (510) 643-7201
+For commercial use, please contact Terri Sale at the Office of Technology Licensing, UC Berkeley, 2150 Shattuck Avenue, Suite 510, Berkeley, CA 94720-1620, (510) 643-4219, terri.sale@berkeley.edu.